BYUI-ECEN-240/ECEN-240-Instructor-Material/ECEN240_Lab1/ECEN240_Lab1_Analog_vs_Digital.md

 - Learn how to breadboard schematic diagrams.
 - Make comparisons between analog and digital circuits.

-> You might have something to say about the first two bullets, but the
+     In your conclusion statements, talk about the first two bullets, but the 3<sup>rd</sup> bullet deserves the most attention. <br>
-> 3^rd^ bullet deserves the most attention.
-Specifically, make sure to
-> address these questions:
+    Specifically, make sure to address these questions:

 1. Is the output of a potentiometer truly an analog output?